FAQs & Approach

-We seek to recommend charities that demonstrate they are delivering on their mission.
+We recommend charities that demonstrate they are delivering on their mission.
 The key criteria we look at are trustworthiness and effectiveness.

 What do we mean by trustworthy?
 The charity meets regulatory requirements, provides verifiable financial information and is clear about governance and management structures/incentives.

 What do we mean by effective?
 The charity shows that it is delivering results that are consistent with the strategic objective of the organisation.
 It also shows how results are collected.